 NorthShore Evanston Hospital

-With a history dating back to 1891, Evanston Hospital is a comprehensive acute-care facility and the nucleus of NorthShore University HealthSystem.
-Evanston Hospital is a leader in cardiac care, cancer care via the Kellogg Cancer Center and a variety of surgical specialties: neurosurgery, gynecological surgery, robot-assisted surgery, surgical oncology and urology surgery.
+Evanston Hospital recently marked its 125th anniversary and continues to serve the community as a comprehensive acute-care facility and the nucleus of NorthShore University HealthSystem.
+Principal home to NorthShore Cardiovascular Institute and Kellogg Cancer Center, Evanston Hospital also offers a variety of surgical specialties: neurosurgery, gynecological surgery, robot-assisted surgery, surgical oncology and urology surgery.
 Evanston Hospital is certified by the Joint Commission in palliative care and as a Primary Stroke Center—providing an acute stroke team 24 hours a day, seven days a week for rapid diagnosis and treatment.
-The hospital also is a licensed Level I Trauma Center.
+The hospital also is a premier Level I Trauma Center in the northern suburbs with a recently renovated and expanded Emergency Department.

 Physicians work alongside leading researchers to translate the latest technology, treatment and research into improved patient care.
 As the regional center for high-risk obstetrics, the Infant Special Care Unit and the Women's Hospital offer a comfortable birthing environment where high-risk mothers and their babies have access to the latest technology and a highly trained staff.

-Evanston Hospital also houses the NorthShore Center for Simulation and Innovation, which provides nurses, physicians, residents, paramedics, firefighters and police with simulated clinical care, trauma and emergency preparedness training in a controlled environment.
+Evanston Hospital also offers leading-edge lab capabilities, and serves as home base for NorthShore’s pioneering Neaman Center for Personalized Medicine, which customizes a patient’s care and treatment plan based on the individual’s unique genetic characteristics and health history.
+It also houses the Grainger Center for Simulation and Innovation, which provides nurses, physicians, residents, paramedics, firefighters and police with simulated clinical care, trauma and emergency preparedness training in a controlled environment.

 NorthShore Glenbrook Hospital

-Glenbrook Hospital provides advanced medical and surgical care for all specialties.
-Specific specialties include the Kellogg Cancer Center, NorthShore Neurological Institute, NorthShore Spine Center, John and Carol Walter Center for Urological Health, Patricia Nolan Center for Breast Health, Simms Family GI Lab, Eye and Vision Center, Surgical Specialty Suite and Total Joint Replacement Center.
-In addition, the hospital offers leading-edge interventional radiology and cardiac catheterization laboratory.
+Glenbrook Hospital provides advanced medical and surgical care in a beautiful healing environment.
+Notable specialties include NorthShore Orthopaedic Institute, NorthShore Spine Center, Kellogg Cancer Center, NorthShore Neurological Institute, NorthShore Cardiovascular Institute, John and Carol Walter Center for Urological Health, Patricia Nolan Center for Breast Health, Simms Family GI Lab, Eye and Vision Center, Surgical Specialty Suite and a Total Joint Replacement Center.
+In addition, the hospital offers leading-edge interventional radiology and diagnostic radiology services.

 NorthShore Highland Park Hospital

-Founded in 1918, Highland Park Hospital has provided high-quality healthcare and a wide range of clinical programs for the people of Lake County and beyond for nearly a century.
 The hospital is the site of the first open-heart surgery in Lake County, and continues to provide a full range of cardiac diagnosis and intervention services.
-Highland Park Hospital's Kellogg Cancer Center offers the most comprehensive subspecialty care for oncology patients.
-Specialized physicians provide care for the following types of cancer: thoracic and lung, hematology, breast, ovarian, head and neck, melanoma and sarcoma, gastrointestinal, prostate and stomach.
+Highland Park Hospital's Kellogg Cancer Center offers the most comprehensive subspecialty care in the northern suburbs including: thoracic and lung, hematology, breast, ovarian, head and neck, melanoma and sarcoma, gastrointestinal, prostate and stomach.

 NorthShore Skokie Hospital

-Skokie Hospital is a full service healthcare provider offering patients access to a vast network of resources.
-Established in 1963, Skokie Hospital has provided high-quality healthcare for nearly five decades, and the acute care hospital is nationally recognized for its expertise in orthopaedics and cardiac care.
+Established in 1963, Skokie Hospital offers patients access to a vast network of clinical resources.
+The full-service, acute care hospital also is nationally recognized for its expertise in orthopaedics and cardiac care.

-A Joint Commission-certified Primary Stroke Center, Skokie Hospital's key specialties and features also include minimally invasive surgery, total joint replacement, spine surgery, clinical cardiology and graduate medical education (residency) programs in internal medicine, general surgery and anesthesia.
-Skokie Hospital's recently opened Ambulatory Care Center (ACC) provides accessible and expanded access to outpatient clinical services and to more physicians on campus.
-In addition, the ACC houses the Outpatient Orthopaedics Center.
-Skokie Hospital's Level II Trauma Center—Emergency Department—is staffed by an experienced trauma team specially trained in pediatric life support.
+A Joint Commission-certified Primary Stroke Center, Skokie Hospital's key specialties include minimally invasive surgery, total joint replacement, spine surgery, clinical cardiology and graduate medical education (residency) programs in internal medicine, general surgery and anesthesia.
+Skokie Hospital's new Ambulatory Care Center (ACC) provides accessible and expanded access to outpatient clinical services and to more physicians on campus.
+In addition, the ACC houses the NorthShore Orthopaedic Institute and Cardiovascular Institute.
+Skokie Hospital's Level II Trauma Center—Emergency Department—is staffed by an experienced team specially trained in pediatric life support.

 NorthShore Medical Group